Declutter Your Home To Create A Less Stressful Space

 6. Give everything a place

 Another reason we tend to find things looking “cluttered” is because we simply just don’t have a designated place for everything we own.
 It’s hard to pick up and tidy the house when you have to create a spot to put each thing you pick up.
 If everything has a spot that it belongs, it makes it much easier for everyone in the home to put things back where they go.
+Have makeup scattered all over the dresser/sink?
+A makeup organizer is a lifesaver for this!
+Does a cluttered fridge stress you out?
+It is so much easier to find things when you have a fridge organization system in place.

 These rules aren’t the definitive last word on clearing out the clutter.
 There are so many different methods and processes you can use to get your life back to a manageable state with as little junk around as possible.
 Hopefully, though, these tips will serve as guidelines to help you begin your own decluttering journey.